Welcome to this website which provides resources on the subject of emotional intelligence in the workplace.

 pdfs are made available for the use of the downloader; they must not be amended, copied or circulated without permission from Jeremy Marchant Limited (see Use of resources above).

-Jeremy Marchant and Jeremy Marchant Limited assume no responsibility for any errors or damages arising from your use of these materials
+Jeremy Marchant and Jeremy Marchant Limited assume no responsibility for any errors or for any damages arising from your use of these materials.

-Where appropriate, retain this notice [text in bold] on copies.
+Where appropriate, retain this notice [text in bold] on copies you make.

 Personal details in work stories and other pages have been changed to protect the innocent